tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - key_share (see {{key-share}})

 In addition, in its updated ClientHello, the client SHOULD NOT offer any pre-shared keys associated with a hash other than that of the selected cipher suite.
 This allows the client to avoid having to compute partial hash transcripts for multiple hashes in the second ClientHello.
 A client which receives a cipher suite that was not offered MUST abort the handshake.
-Servers MUST ensure that they negotiate the same cipher suite when receiving a conformant updated ClientHello (if the server selects the cipher suite first, then this will happen automatically).
+Servers MUST ensure that they negotiate the same cipher suite when receiving a conformant updated ClientHello (if the server selects the cipher suite as the first step in the negotiation, then this will happen automatically).
 Upon receiving the ServerHello, clients MUST check that the cipher suite supplied in the ServerHello is the same as that in the HelloRetryRequest and otherwise abort the handshake with an "illegal_parameter" alert.

 ##  Extensions